 PSPDFKit honors the permissions set on a document and enables or disables certain platform features based on the permission configuration.
-For instance, if a PDF that does not explicitly define the printing permission as loaded, PSPDFKit won’t enable the printing option in the UI.
+For instance, if a PDF doesn’t explicitly define the printing permission as loaded, PSPDFKit won’t enable the printing option in the UI.

 The PDF specification defines the permissions shown below.